Police Academy 6: City Under Siege: Plot

 The team decides to clear his name by investigating and solving the crimes themselves.
 Having Hooks access data files from a computer, Nick deduces that the robberies are occurring along the old bus line in the city, thus intentionally lowering property values in that part of the city prior to the announcement of a new replacement line system.
 They also learn that someone must be leaking information to the criminals, which is why they are always one step ahead of the police.

-The police academy force finds and does battle with the Wilson Heights dirtbags during a citywide blackout, Tackleberry taking down Ace, Jones defeating Flash, and Hightower beating Ox, while Nick chases the leader.
-A pursuit follows, which leads to Commissioner Hurst's office, where they find Commissioner Hurst.
-But, after the real Commissioner Hurst arrives, Hightower unmasks the fake Hurst to reveal that the mastermind has been the mayor all along.
-Caught, the mayor admits that Captain Harris has been unwittingly leaking information during his daily meetings with him, and how he could have made billions off the properties if it hadn't been for Lassard and his team.
+The police academy force finds and does battle with the Wilson Heights criminals during a citywide blackout, Tackleberry taking down Ace, Jones defeating Flash, and Hightower beating Ox, while Nick chases the leader.
+A pursuit follows, which leads to Hurst's office, where they find Hurst.
+But, after the real Hurst arrives, Hightower unmasks the fake Hurst to reveal that the mastermind has been the mayor all along.
+Caught, the mayor admits that Harris has been unwittingly leaking information during his daily meetings with him, and how he could have made billions off the properties if it hadn't been for Lassard and his team.
 Hurst then apologizes to Lassard and reinstates him and his team, and a plaque is given to honor the officers' bravery the next day.

-The movie ends with Captain Harris being flown away by a bunch of balloons attached to his chair during the ceremony; thanks to Lassard.
+The movie ends with Harris being flown away by a bunch of balloons attached to his chair during the ceremony; thanks to Lassard.